Authz server¶

 [...]

-Deploy a Kyverno AuthorizationPolicy¶
+Deploy a Kyverno ValidatingPolicy¶

-A Kyverno AuthorizationPolicy
+A Kyverno ValidatingPolicy

 defines the rules used by the Kyverno authz server to make a decision based on a given Envoy CheckRequest.

-It uses the CEL language to analyse the incoming CheckRequest
+It uses the CEL language to analyse the incoming CheckRequest and is expected to produce a CheckResponse in return.

-# deploy kyverno authorization policy
+# deploy kyverno validating policy

 kubectl apply -f - <<EOF

-apiVersion: envoy.kyverno.io/v1alpha1
+apiVersion: policies.kyverno.io/v1alpha1

 metadata: